anyone2/IndigoPlugin-APC-PDU-Control/README.md

 * Turn All Outlets Off
 * Reboot All Outlets Immediately

 You can also configured the On/Off/Reboot delays from within the Plugin.
-All delays configured on the PDU, are shown as Custom States and effect the behavior of the On/Off/Reboot.
+All delays configured on the PDU, are shown as Custom States.
+The configured delays effect the behavior of the delayed On/Off/Reboot.

 ## Configuration of your APC PDU